Rogan003/ai-clean-code-analysis-tool/README.md

 - Define and validate heuristic rules grounded in Clean Code principles.
 - Engineer numeric features for KNN and prototype the CNN tokenization pipeline.
 - Establish evaluation metrics and baselines; create error analysis tooling.
-- Explore augmentation with LLM-based signals as an optional fourth component.
+- Explore augmentation with LLM-based signals as an important fourth component.

 ---